 It was at this time the tank battalions received these orders which came from Gen. Weaver: “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”

-The battalions were sent to cover the junctions of the Back Road and East Road with the Abucay-Hacienda Road on January 25.
+The battalions were sent to cover the junctions of the Back Road and East Road with the Abucay-Hacienda Road on January 25th.
 While holding the position, the 45th Infantry, Philippine Scouts, fought its way to the position at 3:00 A.M.
 One platoon was sent to the front of the column of trucks that were loading the troops.
 The tanks provided heavy fire so that the infantry could withdraw and inflicted heavy losses on the Japanese.
-Later that day, both the 192nd and 194th held a defensive line on the Bakanga-Cardre-BaniBani Roads until the withdrawal was completed at midnight.
-They held the position until the night of January 26/27, when they dropped back to a new defensive line roughly along the Pilar-Bagac Roads.
+Later in the day, both the 192nd and 194th held a defensive line on the Bakanga-Cardre-BaniBani Roads until the withdrawal was completed at midnight.
+They held the position until the night of January 26th, when they dropped back to a new defensive line roughly along the Pilar-Bagac Roads.
 When ordered to withdraw to the new line, the 192nd found that the bridge at Balanga, that they were supposed to use had been destroyed by enemy fire.
-To withdraw, they had to use secondary roads to get around the barrio and tanks were still straggling in at noon.
+To withdraw, they had to use secondary roads to get around the barrio.
+The tanks held their position for six hours after they were supposed to have withdrawn which prevented the Japanese from overrunning the defenders.
+On the morning of January 27th, a new battle line had been formed and all units were supposed to be beyond it but tanks were still straggling in at noon.

-The tank battalions, on January 28, were given the job of protecting the beaches.
-The 192nd was assigned the coastline from Paden Point to Limay along Bataan’s east coast, while the battalion’s half-tracks were used to patrol the roads.
-B Company was defending a beach, along the east coast of Bataan, where the Japanese could land troops.
-One night while on this duty, the company engaged the Japanese in a firefight as they attempted to land troops on the beach.
+On January 28th, the tank battalions were given beach duty with the 194th assigned the coast from Limay to Cacaben.
+The half-tracks were used to patrol the roads.
+The Japanese attempted several landings on Bataan.
+One night while on this duty, the B Company, engaged the Japanese in a firefight as they attempted to land troops on the beach.
 When morning came, not one Japanese soldier had successfully landed on the beach.
 The Japanese later told the tankers that their presence on the beach stopped them from attempting landings.